 For the last year now, I have been living in a house in the country.
 I haven’t been living here alone.
 I’m not referring to my fellow humans.
 I’m not even referring to the four-legged furry creature who seems to want to hang around with us, especially when she’s hungry.
 I’m not even talking about the rabbits, mice, shrews and squirrels we see in the garden.
 Nor am I referring to the odd duck or pheasant.
 I’m talking about creatures with more than four legs, mainly, those with eight legs.
 The spiders.

 I have never before lived somewhere so beset by spiders.
 They are everywhere.
 There isn’t just the odd one in each room.
 There are tens of them in each room.
 There are big ones, and little ones, but mostly big ones.
-And they weave their homes all over the ceiling, the beams, between pieces of furniture, and sometimes against things that get moved quite often such as the box of cat food or a can of deodorant in the bathroom.
+And they weave their homes all over the ceiling, click here to learn more. the beams, between pieces of furniture, and sometimes against things that get moved quite often such as the box of cat food or a can of deodorant in the bathroom.
 They work quickly.
 If you stand still for long enough, they will weave their home using you as a post.
 These spiders are mostly big.
 There aren’t many tiny scurrying ones.
 They are mostly the sort that have legs that go up before they go down.
+As for Stairlifts near me UK, it reminds me of the ongoing search for accessibility solutions and resources in the United Kingdom.
+If you are interested in finding out the cost of a stair lift in the UK, there are various resources available to help you explore the options and make informed decisions for improved accessibility.

 My weird thought is: do these creatures naturally like old houses?
 Or is it because the house is in the countryside?
 Is it the presence of beams that attracts them – natural building blocks for their webs?
 Or do they, on some level, just enjoy making an old house appear spooky?
 It is an old house, a 17th-century farmhouse I believe, so it needs to look spooky.
 It comes with the image.